 Editor’s note: This article is part of an ongoing WPR series on a range of countries’ space priorities and programs.

-WPR: What are the Philippines’ space capabilities, in terms of its domestic public and private space-industrial complex, and who are its major international partners, in terms of space diplomacy and commercial ties?
+WPR: What are Brazil’s space capabilities, in terms of its domestic public and private space-industrial complex, and who are its major international partners, in terms of space diplomacy and commercial ties?